Siegmund Nimsgern: Life and career

 From 1983 to 1986, Nimsgern portrayed Wotan in Wagner's Der Ring des Nibelungen at the Bayreuth Festival, conducted by Georg Solti and directed by Peter Hall.
 He appeared as Alberich in the Ring cycle recorded by Marek Janowski, portraying the character "with pale colours of defiance and rage" and expressive language.

 He recorded numerous operas including Der Vampyr, Weinberger's Schwanda the Bagpiper, Flotow's Martha, Pergolesi's La serva padrona, and Wagner's Parsifal.
 He appeared as Kurwenal in a 1978 live recording of Wagner's Tristan und Isolde at La Scala conducted by Carlos Kleiber, alongside Spas Wenkoff and Catarina Ligendza in the title roles.
 He recorded Humperdinck's Hänsel und Gretel, conducted by John Pritchard.
 He took part in a 1989 recording of Wagner's Lohengrin, conducted by Solti with Plácido Domingo in the title role and Jessye Norman as Elsa, that won a Grammy Award.

 From the beginning, Nimsgern focused on singing in concert, especially in works by Johann Sebastian Bach that he performed with leading conductors in Europe and the United States.
 He took part in recordings of Bach cantata cycles and major works such as the Mass in B minor and the Christmas Oratorio with Nikolaus Harnoncourt and Helmuth Rilling.
-He recorded Schoenberg Die Jakobsleiter in the role of Gabriel, conducted by Pierre Boulez in 1982.
+He recorded Schoenberg's Die Jakobsleiter in the role of Gabriel, conducted by Pierre Boulez in 1982.

 Nimsgern taught voice as a guest professor at the Hochschule für Musik Saar and at the Mozarteum in Salzburg.